avijitliberty/honeycomb/content/post/k8s/index.md

 ---
-title: Building a Kubernetes Cluster
+title: How to Setup Kubernetes Cluster on Vagrant VMs
-subtitle: Building a Kubernetes 1.22 Cluster with kubeadm
+subtitle: How to Setup Kubernetes Cluster on Vagrant VMs

 # Summary for listings and search engines
-summary: Building a Kubernetes 1.22 Cluster with kubeadm
+summary: Building a Kubernetes 1.23 Cluster

 # Link this post with a project
 projects: []